Infraspinatus Pain: Causes, Symptoms & Treatments

 Another symptom is a grinding or catching feeling when you move your shoulder joint.
 You may also experience weakness and a limited range of motion.

-It is common that a client will also have trigger points in the deltoid, supraspinatus muscle, biceps, teres major and latissimus dorsi, as well as the subscapularis and pec major.
+Commonly, a client will also have trigger points in the deltoid, supraspinatus muscle, biceps, teres major and latissimus dorsi, as well as the subscapularis and pec major.
+[Could it be the bicep instead?]

 How to Help Intense Infraspinatus Muscle Pain